A Social Fabric Project

 The social fabric refers to the intricate network of social relationships, norms, values, and institutions that hold our communities and society together.
 It includes elements such as family structures, cultural practices, and community organizations.
 Think of the social fabric like a patchwork quilt with different fabrics stitched together.
 Each fabric represents a different aspect of our communities – families, churches, schools, businesses and groups – all interconnected and contributing to the overall structure.

-• Receive an invitation to a good meal and conversation in September or October 2024.
+- Receive an invitation to a good meal and conversation in the fall of 2025.

-• If you see good opportunities to grow the Collective by sponsoring events that are already underway, Connected for Good Fund at the SWCF might help out.
+- If there are good opportunities to grow and connect by sponsoring events that are already underway, Connected for Good Fund at the SWCF can help out.

 Where Shall We Begin?